ms0680146/login-template/README.md

 - Password recover
 - Profile update
 - Multiple themes with the ability to add your own
-- Group chat with basic permissions
-- Private chat (also with yourself)
 - Rate limiting

 ## TECH STACK